-- 1. Design through-site links to have direct sight lines. - Locate through-site links as shown in Figure 4-12. - 3.
-Locate through-site links within "through site link encouragement areas" (as identified in Figure 4-12) opposite other through site links. - 4.
-Extend existing dead end lanes (as identified in in Figure 4-12) through to the next street as redevelopment occurs. - 5.
-Connect new through site links with existing and proposed through site links, serviceways, shared zones, arcades and pedestrian ways. - 6.
-The siting of new through site links may be varied where new links cannot be directly aligned with existing links. - 7.
-Retain existing, publicly and privately owned, through-site links. - 8.
-Locate active uses on through site links where possible. - 9.
-Nominate sites for through-site links, shared zones etc. that may be acquired by Council or may be dedicated to Council at no cost as part of a concept development application. - 10.
-Vehicular access shall be provided from secondary streets or laneways only.
-Vehicular access will not be allowed from the primary street.
+- 1. Design through-site links to have direct sight lines. - 2.
+Locate through-site links as shown in Figure 4-12. - Locate through-site links within "through site link encouragement areas" (as identified in Figure 4-12) opposite other through site links. - Extend existing dead end lanes (as identified in in Figure 4-12) through to the next street as redevelopment occurs. - Connect new through site links with existing and proposed through site links, serviceways, shared zones, arcades and pedestrian ways. - Introduce alternative sites with similar connections where new links cannot be directly aligned with existing links. - 7.
+Retain existing publicly and privately owned through-site links. - Locate active uses on through site links where possible.

+- Nominate sites for through-site links, shared zones etc. that may be acquired by Council or may be considered as a public benefit in a redevelopment of an Opportunity site. - Vehicular access shall be provided from secondary streets or laneways only.
+Vehicular access will not be allowed from the primary street frontage.